Skip to main content

 • Opposing bail where it is appropriate to do so, taking account of the risk posed to victims, the public and the course of justice.

-• Anticipating and responding to challenges
+• Anticipating and responding effectively to challenges

 • Presenting the prosecution case clearly, effectively and persuasively

-• Recording digitally court hearing events, outcomes and actions, promptly, in a way which is accurate and proportionate, so that our position is clear and work is not duplicated
+• Recording digitally court hearing events, outcomes and actions, promptly, in a way which is accurate and proportionate, so that our position is clear and work is not duplicated.

 The CPS expects all employed advocates and external advocates acting on behalf of the Service to meet the benchmarks of quality in respect of presentation.

-Serious failure to comply or repeated non- compliance with the expectations may result in withdrawal of instructions, referral to the Circuit Advocate Liaison Committee (CALC) and /or a complaint to the relevant professional body.
+Serious failure to comply or repeated non- compliance with the expectations may result in withdrawal of instructions, referral to the Circuit Advocate Liaison Committee (CALC) and/or a complaint to the relevant professional body.

 Data Protection Act